ArtHitParade

 He is obviously qualified for the Berlin Olympics in 1936.
 At first the challenge is for the sport.
 The Olympic Games are the best place to confirm that he is the fastest man in the world.
 The public is waiting for an exploit from him.

-The mental state of Jesse Owens in competition is exceptional.
+The mental state of Jesse Owens in competition is phenomenal.
 His records of 1935 were obtained despite a very painful back following an accidental fall.
 In Berlin, he manages similarly to ignore the psychological pressure.
-He wins without difficulty four gold medals : 100 metre dash, long jump, 200 metres and 4 x 100 metre relay.
+He wins four gold medals : 100 metre dash, long jump, 200 metres and 4 x 100 metre relay.

-Off the track, he is an African-American at a time of severe racial discrimination.
-The amateurish doctrine in sport is ruthless.
+Off the stadium, he is an African-American at a time of severe race discrimination.
+The amateurism doctrine in sport is ruthless.
 Upon his return from the Berlin Games, he seeks financial compensation and is excluded from all amateur events.
 His sports career is over.

 At the time of the Berlin Games, the medals of the winners are struck in a unique model, with no identification of the sport and of course of the name of the laureate.
-The gold medals are in silver plated gold.
+The winning medals are in gold plated silver.
 Replicas were also released for some laudable uses.
 The authentication of a Berlin Games medal requires an impeccable provenance and an analysis by a specialized expert.

 Two medals of Jesse Owens have been confirmed as genuine by James Greensfelder, author of a reference guide to Olympic medals.
-One of them, presented by the champion to tap dancer Bojangles, was sold for $ 1.47M including premium by SCP Auctions on December 7, 2013.
+One of them, presented by the champion to tap dancer Bojangles, was sold for $ 1.47M by SCP on December 7, 2013.

-Another one will be sold as lot 1 by Goldin in an online auction that ends on December 7, 2019.
+Another one resurfaced.
 It had been gifted by Owens to a weightlifter, as a reward for helping him to make speeches in public meetings in the 1950s and 1960s.
+It was sold for $ 600K as lot 1 by Goldin on December 7, 2019.

 Often, international politics arise behind sport.
 When the International Olympic Committee selected Lake Placid for the 1980 Winter Games and Moscow for the Summer Games of the same year, no one could predict the extreme tension which will be generated by the events in Afghanistan.